Anna Kennedy

-Anna Kennedy (born 12 March 1960) is a disability/neurodiversity campaigner who has worked to provide improved education and other services and support for children and adults described as being on the autism spectrum as well as other neurodivergent conditions.
+Anna Kennedy (born 12 March 1960) is a British disability/neurodiversity campaigner who has worked to provide improved education and other services and support for children and adults described as being on the autism spectrum as well as other neurodivergent conditions.
 In pursuing these activities she has (among other things) helped establish two schools, a college, a respite home and a website with over 100,000 international followers.

 Kennedy was given an OBE (Royal Reward for Inspirational Mother) Award by Queen Elizabeth II at Buckingham Palace in 2012 for her services.
 Kennedy is the special education correspondent of the psychology website Psychreg.
 She speaks fluent Italian.

 Early life

 Born in Middlesbrough to Maria and Antonino Sammarone, she studied at Sacred Heart School Middlesbrough.
 Before leaving for Italy, she had set up a dance school, which was owned and run by her for a number of years.
 She married Sean Kennedy, who had been given a diagnosis of Asperger syndrome.
-Sean is a practising barrister, and is also from Middlesbrough from a working class Irish Catholic background.
+Sean is a practicing barrister, and is also from Middlesbrough from a working class Irish Catholic background.
 They have two sons; when the boys reached school age, Anna Kennedy discovered that they are autistic.

 It was difficult for Anna and Sean to find a suitable education for their eight-year-old; they started a support group in their home, which grew rapidly and was joined by 275 families.
 They remortgaged their house to raise funds to open a school with special educational needs for their children.